A majority (84%) of people with M.E. who took part in our 2014 M.E. Time to deliver survey told us they received daily care from a family member.

 Caring for someone with M.E. is likely to have a significant financial and emotional impact on the household as a whole.
 Thankfully help and support is available to make this easier on you.

-You can request a carer's assessment by contacting your local council’s social services department.
+Carers have rights under the Act and are treated the same as the people they care for.
+Local authorities have a duty to provide an assessment of needs and provide support to carers: you can request one by contacting your local council’s social services department.
 You could also ask your GP to make a referral.

 Donate now and change a life